techlore/VPN-reviews/README.md

-# Techlore VPN Reviews
+# Techlore VPN Toolkit
 <img src="https://techlore.tech/assets/logos/vpn.svg" width="250" height="250">

-***Transparent, community-driven VPN tools.***
+***Transparent, open source VPN tools for your privacy & security 🔐***

 Our goal is to give users the tools to make educated decisions on what makes a VPN 'good', and what they realistically accomplish.
 To view our full VPN ToolKit [Click Here](https://techlore.tech/vpn)

 ## How to Contribute
 #### VPN Chart
 Our VPN Chart is open source and we want every VPN on it.
-To make this possible, we encourage individuals (or even VPN companies) to:
+To make this possible, we encourage individuals (or VPN companies) to:
 * Look for mistakes, please find & report them!
 * Add missing data
 * Add new services